codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 1. If you’re not signed in, click the **Sign In** button to authorize VS Code on Codacy.

-1. Check out the relevant branch.
+1. Check out the branch you're working on.

     !!! note
         The branch must be associated with an open pull request analyzed by Codacy.